Jessica George '14

 I have also applied for the graduate program at Salem State College for the Fast Track Math Certification Program, and will be applying to the Master's in Education program following completion.

-The Saint Mike's math program gave me the mathematical background that I need to provide an in-depth education to high school students.
-I have used topics from many of the classes I took at Saint Mike's (Number Theory, and the History of Mathematics, to name a few) to get students interested and engaged in the material for the classes I teach.
+The St. Mike's math program gave me the mathematical background that I need to provide an in-depth education to high school students.
+I have used topics from many of the classes I took at St. Mike's (Number Theory, and the History of Mathematics, to name a few) to get students interested and engaged in the material for the classes I teach.

 Wayne Younghans '07

 I am an integrated mathematics instructor at Youth Connection Leadership Academy in Chicago, IL.
 YCLA is an alternative charter high school, part of the Youth Connection Charter School network, which has 22 campuses in Chicago.
 My work at my school is exciting; we are changing our model towards a competency-based program, which is different than the normal way of going through high school by gaining credits.
 There is still a lot of work ahead of us, but this should really benefit our students and make our school more effective.
 I am the Union President, and I also head our 3-person math team, so I will be heavily involved in helping to roll out this program in the coming years.
 I really like the direction our school is going, and I still love working with the kids in my school.
 I am also a 2011 Teach For America Corp Member.